-Please note: All South Dakota Department of Labor and Regulation offices will be closed Thursday, July 4 in observance of the Fourth of July holiday.
+Please note: All South Dakota Department of Labor and Regulation offices will be closed December 24 and 25 for the Christmas holiday.

 Unemployment Insurance Tax

 The Unemployment Insurance Tax unit is responsible for identifying and registering subject employers, ensuring wage reports are filed so benefit eligibility can be established, collecting taxes due and auditing employer records for compliance.